 NIST 23 and MS Search are NOT compatible with Windows 3.x, 95, 98, Me, NT 3.x, Windows NT 4.0, Windows 2000, and Windows XP before SP3.

-NIST 20 and MS Search are fully compatible with Windows XP SP3, Vista, Windows 7 (XP, Vista, and Windows 7 in both 32- and 64-bit editions), Windows 8, and Windows 10*
+NIST 23 and MS Search are fully compatible with Windows XP SP3, Vista, Windows 7 (XP, Vista, and Windows 7 in both 32- and 64-bit editions), Windows 8, Windows 10, and Windows 11*

 * Issues with the custom scaling level feature of Windows 10/11 may have been observed.
 It is best to turn the custom scaling level feature in Windows 10/11 off.

 Use of any NIST Mass Spectral Database is limited to a single computer by a single user at any one time.
 There is no restriction as to multiple copies in the same or multiple formats on the same single user computer or to backup copies which are for management purposes and not for use on any other computer.
 In the event of an upgrade from a previous version of any Database, that previous version of the Database may not be installed on another computer and used in the same time period as the upgrade.
 The previous version may continue to be used on the same single-user computer on which the upgrade is installed.

-Diablo Analytical is an authorized distributor if the NIST Mass Spectral Library.
-You can purchase the Full version of NIST 20, or the Full version that includes the NIST 20 EI Library in the Agilent format (NIST20.L) for the Agilent Technologies MSD ChemStation and MassHunter data systems.
-Contact us about the availability of the NIST 20 EI Library in other formats.
+Diablo Analytical is an authorized distributor of the NIST Mass Spectral Library.
+You can purchase the Full version of NIST 23, or the Full version that includes the NIST 23 EI Library in the Agilent format (NIST23.L) for the Agilent Technologies MSD ChemStation and MassHunter data systems.